arichornlover/YouTubeRebornPlus/README.md

 7. **YouPiP:** enable YouTube's **native PiP**.
 More options are in YouTube Settings => General.

-8. **YTNoHoverCards:** annoyed by suggested videos (thumbnails) appearing at the end of the video?
-YTNoHoverCards offers an option to enable/disable them.
+8. **YTNoHoverCards:** offers an option to enable/disable the annoying suggested videos show up at the end of the videos.